 - What advisory services are available on sustainability and environmental protection?

 - In which specific areas can CO2 emissions be reduced?
 For example, the choice of green electricity, in shipping, or in the vehicle fleet.

 You don't have to reinvent the wheel if you want your online shop to be more ecological.
 We've collected interesting articles on the topic of "green online shops" for you below.
 Get inspiration from the shops mentioned in the following articles:

-Web hosting devours energy.
-And we don't just mean the servers on which your WordPress or WooCommerce project lies.
-The infrastructure of a data center also requires a lot of resources.
-As a hosting provider, we need electricity for our office, marketing, and our employees' travel.
-For example, to go to WordCamps.
+Web hosting consumes energy.
+This does not only concern the servers themselves, on which your WordPress or WooCommerce project is located.
+The infrastructure of a data center also needs a lot of resources.
+As a hosting provider, we also need electricity for our office, marketing and for the travels of our employees, among other things.
+For example, to the WordCamps.

 You want to offer your customers a particularly fast portal?
-Of course you do!
-But when you use high-performance web hosting, it consumes more energy.
-On the other hand, features like server-side caching reduce the data load.
+That is understandable.
+But then you use a high-performance web hosting that consumes more energy.
+In return, features like server-side caching ensure that the data load is reduced.

 Green hosting can't make the energy needed obsolete.
 But it can compensate it to a certain degree.
 In principle, there are three ways to do this:

 - Ensure the electricity used comes from sources that are as "clean" as possible